Buying a Business Domain Name in Three Simple Steps

 Your domain name serves as the cornerstone of your business's digital identity.
 Just like how brick-and-mortar shops rely on their physical address to draw in customers, your domain name is like your enterprise's virtual storefront and address.

 That makes securing the perfect domain name for your business early on absolutely crucial.
-If you start planning for it soon enough, it may even sway your decision on what to name your business.
+If you start planning early enough, it may even influence your decision on what to name your business.

 Tips for choosing a domain name

 Your domain name serves as your business's digital fingerprint, so it's got to hit the mark.
 Securing an available, valuable, and relevant domain is vital to online success.
-However, there are various things you need to consider before choosing a domain.
-Choosing the right domain name can give you an edge, attracting business and setting you apart from the competition.
+However, there are several factors to consider before choosing a domain.
+Choosing the right domain name can give you an edge, attract business, and set you apart from the competition.

 1. Think about where your business is now and how you want to grow.

 Typically, you will want your domain name to replicate your business name.
-If the domain for your business name is not available, think about expanding it to include other essential aspects of your business.
-Adding details like your main service or location can be a helpful qualifier.
-For example, if coalmarch.com was not available, we could choose coalmarchmarketing.com.
+If the domain for your business name is unavailable, consider expanding it to include other essential aspects of your business.
+Adding details such as your primary service or location can be a helpful qualifier.
+For example, if coalmarch.com were unavailable, we could choose coalmarchmarketing.com.

 But be careful!
-You want your domain name to allow your growth down the line.
-I have repeatedly seen companies that name their business XYZ Pest Control but later want to expand into lawn services, or buy a domain name tampapestcontrol.com and later want to expand into other cities or states.
+You want your domain name to support your growth over time.
+I have repeatedly seen companies that name their business XYZ Pest Control, then later want to expand into lawn services, buy the domain tampapestcontrol.com, and later expand into other cities or states.
 When choosing a domain name, it pays to think ahead.
 Give yourself room to grow!

 1. Keep It Simple

-Ensure that your domain name is concise and sticks in people's minds.
+Ensure your domain name is concise and memorable.
 The fewer words or characters it has, the better the chances that customers will spell it right and land on your site.

 1. Assessing Cost

-Typically, standard domain names range from $10 to $20 per year, depending on their overall demand.
+Typically, standard domain names cost $10 to $20 per year, depending on demand.
 On the other hand, some domains can go for several thousand dollars if deemed valuable enough.
 Take, for instance, pestcontrol.com (Estimated value: $25K), joespestcontrol.com (Estimated value: $1K), and joespestcontrolnyc.com (Estimated value: $20).
 You can utilize GoDaddy's free Domain Appraisal tool to check potential domain pricing.

 * If your desired domain isn't available or is pricier than expected, resist the temptation to opt for the .net option just to save a few bucks.
 Searchers typically default to .com, so choosing .net could lead them to a completely different site.
 Remember, the goal is to make you effortless for customers to find.